AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/03_DeclsAndTypes/ObjectDecls/tc.rst

 Exercise object declarations for which we expect to have implicit execution of code for the initializations:

-* Object declarations with explicit initialization expressions;
+* Object declarations with explicit initialization expressions (scalar, access, or composite values of record or array type);

 * Declarations of objects whose types define implicit initialization (access types and record types with component initializers).